 A few years, two layoffs, and a lot of personal psychotherapy later, I made the decision to apply to graduate school and become a therapist.
 The journey wasn't easy, but it was worth every minute.
 I learned a tremendous amount about myself in those years and am happy to report that I continue to work on self awareness and self exploration with the help of my own therapist and the many tools I have learned along the way.
 After all, how can I possibly be an effective therapist if I don't practice what I preach?

-Even though I became a licensed Marriage & Family Therapist and not a bonifide sex therapist, as I once thought, I found I was still able to take a special interest in human sexuality, sexual dysfunctions and paraphilic disorders, and I currently teach, lecture, and conduct workshops on "sex addiction" as well as other various sexual dysfunctions.
+Even though I became a licensed Marriage & Family Therapist and not a bonifide sex therapist, as I once thought, I found I was still able to take a special interest in human sexuality, sexual dysfunctions and paraphilic disorders, and have had the opportunity over the years to teach, lecture, and conduct workshops on "sex addiction" as well as other various sexual dysfunctions.
 I continue to work with that population in my private practice but have also found a niche in working with women and women's issues, couples, and adolescent females (more about my therapy services an be found on the Home page).
 I love what I do and find it incredibly rewarding.
 I also love people, I love talking to people, hearing their stories, learning about their lives, and learning from them.
 I think that my genuine interest in others is also part of what makes me really good at what I do.
 After all, therapy is about building a relationship.
 I can't wait to get to know you so that we can build a relationship together.

 **Marissa lives in Bend, Oregon with her wife, their two sons, and three dogs.
 Her favorite food is Mexican, and she loves to cook and travel.
 When she's not in the office doing therapy she can often be found eating and drinking with friends and family, binge watching some new show on Netflix, or reading a really good, and perhaps slightly trashy, historical romance novel.
 Marissa is a bit of a couch potato and isn't afraid to admit it.**